Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The best places to go river tracing are Wulai in New Taipei City, Yilan County, Hualien County, and Taitung County (see the river tracing section in my East Coast of Taiwan article for lots of pictures).
 Never go alone, and first timers should consider going on an organized river tracing trip such as this one in Yilan, this one in Hualien, or this one in Taitung.

-One of the most impressive events of the year in Taiwan, the International Balloon Festival in Luye, Taitung, will take place from July 11 to August 30.
+One of the most impressive events of the year in Taiwan, the International Balloon Festival in Luye, Taitung usually takes places in July.
 You can sign up here to ride a hot air balloon in Taitung, or head up to the Luye Highland to watch the hot air balloons taking off in the early morning or late afternoon for free.

 Taroko Gorge is blistering hot just like the rest of Taiwan in July, but a slight breeze may make it slightly more tolerable than Taipei.
 Sun Moon Lake is usually a few degrees cooler due to the elevation (unfortunately swimming in the lake is not permitted), while high mountain retreats such as Alishan and Qingjing Farm offer the perfect escape from the heat.

 July and August are the most popular time for Taiwanese to head to the offshore islands such as Green Island, Orchid Island, Penghu, and Xiaoliuqiu, but these are also the hottest, and you may find that little to no shade exists on these islands.
 Scuba diving is a popular activity on Green Island and on Orchid Island, sailing or island hopping on Penghu, and turtle watching on Xiaoliuqiu.
 Book your Orchid Island ferry tickets here or Green Island ferry tickets here.